mindstand/gotime/README.md

 GoLang does not have native Time, Date, LocalTime, LocalDate, or LocalDateTime types.
 This package includes some stand-in replacements.

-**Note that for now, gotime will not fully implement time.Time's functionality**
+**Note that for now, gotime will not fully implement time.Time's functionality.
+You can get the base time by calling the `.GetTime()` function**